finanalyst/raku-pod-render/Pod2HTML2.md

 raku --doc=HTML2 input.raku > output.html

 ```
 This takes the Rakudoc (aka POD6) in the `input.raku` file, transforms it into HTML, outputs a full HTML page including a Table of Contents, Glossary and Footnotes.
-As described in [Simple Usage](#simple-usage), the `favicon.ico`, `rakudoc-styling.css`, image and additional CSS files are placed in the Current working directory.
-Take care that if the `output.html` file name includes a path part, then it will not be matched with the favicon and css files.
+As described in [Simple Usage](simple-usage), the `favicon.ico`, `rakudoc-styling.css`, image and additional CSS files are placed in subdirectories of the Current working directory.

 This will only work with `rakuclosure` templates.